Medical Services

 Climate-Specific Health Risks

-Here is the run-down.
-Our medics are prepared for severe air pollution in urban areas, altitude sickness on western plateau shoots, extreme heat in southern regions, and cold exposure in northern winter locations.
-Each risk assessment accounts for China's specific site-level challenges.
+Our medics are ready for heavy city smog, altitude sickness on western plateau shoots, extreme heat in the south, and cold at northern winter sites.
+Each risk assessment covers China's specific site-level challenges.

 04.